 What are Community Fire Refuges (CFRs)?

 CFRs are purpose-built or modified buildings that provide protection from radiant heat and embers.
-They are designed to be a last report option where nearby residents or visitors can seek shelter in the event that they are trapped by a significant fire.
+They are designed to be a last resort option where nearby residents or visitors can seek shelter if they are trapped by a significant fire.